 We never forgot Eda's prescient teachings when patient grumbling turned into a raw entreaty -

-'use your imagination'!
+'use your imagination and try'!

 Kids everywhere had inherited the tools but then they had to learn to use them for themselves if they were to survive and have babies ... just like their ancestors.

 So the old family tree on scribbled faded paper was a bit of a mess but 'stories' about what might have happened were a much better bet.
 We knew fables had always been cultural necessities for 'tuning the brains' of the youngsters ... and everyone else for that matter ... it was as if brains thought stories as stories captured imaginations and stories were remembered ... stories had staying power.
 Our roll of old wall paper just didn't cut the mustard ... it painstakingly recorded some births, marriages & deaths ... but it didn't tell the story.